CtrlK

 Conciseness

-The skill is moderately efficient but includes some redundancy (the red flags table is extensive, the dot graph adds tokens without clear value).
-The repeated emphasis on 'MUST invoke' could be tightened.
+The content is reasonably efficient but includes some redundancy (the red flags table is verbose, the dot graph adds tokens without clear value, and some explanations could be tighter).
+The emphasis formatting and repetition of 'check for skills' across multiple rows adds bulk.

 2 / 3